 Think how easily the simple, innocent things you do can be misinterpreted by someone observing you.
 Someone stops you on the street and asks for directions.
 You tell him what he wants to know, and maybe chat for a moment.
 Then he goes on his way.

-Because you're a decent person and you care about the safety of a fellow human being, you decide to take her request seriously and you walk with her.
+Because you know there has been a problem here in Vancouver with prostitutes disappearing, you decide to take her request seriously and you walk with her.